MaterializeInc/materialize/doc/user/content/guides/postgres-cloud.md

 1. In the Google Cloud Console, set the `cloudsql.logical_decoding` to `on`.
 This enables logical replication.

 1. The Materialize replica will need access to connect to the upstream database.
-In the Google Cloud Console, enable access on the upstream database for the Materialize replica's IP address.
+In the Google Cloud Console, enable access on the upstream database for the [Materialize instace static IP address](/docs/cloud/security/#static-ip-addresses).

-      If you are using Materialize Cloud, you will need to make the Cloud SQL instance publically accessible; Materialize Cloud instances do not have static IP addresses.

 1. Restart the database to apply your changes.